indiqusdocs/stpi/docs/Compute/LinuxInstances/WorkingwithLinuxInstanceSnapshots.md

 ---
 # Working with Linux Instance Snapshots

-To access the **Snapshots** tab and to view all the snapshots taken for particular Instance, navigate to a **Linux Instance** from [Operating Linux Instances](AboutLinuxInstances.md).
+To access the **Snapshots** tab and to view all the snapshots taken for particular Instance, navigate to a **Linux Instance** from [Linux Instances Screen](AboutLinuxInstances.md).

 Instance Snapshots allow you to create point-in-time images of instances that preserve all their data volume as well as (optionally) their CPU/memory states.
-You can use Snapshots to quickly restore Instances.
+You can use Snapshots to restore Instances quickly.

 The Snapshots section shows all the Linux Instance snapshots, which can be used to revert the Linux Instances to an earlier state.